 University of Sussex.
 “It’s true: The sound of nature helps us relax.”
 ScienceDaily.
 ScienceDaily, 30 March 2017. <www.sciencedaily.com/releases/2017/03/170330132354.htm>.

 We have already been in contact with an Occupational Therapist with our research and findings.
-According to her, the system does indeed have great potential, especially for patients with sensory disorder.
-Unfortunately due to time constraints, they cannot assist further with the research side of the system.
-They have pointed us to some more research material we can use though.
+According to them, the system does indeed have great potential, especially for patients with sensory disorder.
+Thank you De Wet Occupational Therapists for all your help and support:

 We are also in the process of making contact with other professionals in other fields, such as a General Practitioner and an Optometrist.
 We will keep on updating this section as we come across more information that we can share with the community without revealing our “secret recipe”.